 Lets Talk Finger Grips / Inserts For Bowling Balls

 Greetings!
 I’m Andrew Jensen, but you can call me AJ.
 As the pro shop manager at Bowlersmart Rockford Cherry, I’m joined by Justin Mooney, a fellow employee.
-Today, we’re here to discuss inserts, also known as grips, which provide several benefits like increased ball rotation, improved comfort, and enhanced control.
+Today, we’re here to discuss inserts, also known as finger grips, which provide several benefits like increased ball rotation, improved comfort, and enhanced control.
 These elements are typically obtained through grips.
 Most of the decisions regarding these aspects can be made with the guidance of your trusted pro shop operator.

 As a professional pro shop operator, it would be beneficial for you to ask relevant questions to identify the specific grip needs of your customers.
 There is a wide range of grips available in the market, such as those offered by Ultimate, Vice, Turbo, and even older options like Contour grips.
 Some enthusiasts may even have nostalgic memories of certain grip models.
 At our shop, we mainly deal with Vice and turbo grips, although turbo grips are not as popular.
 We acknowledge that there are other grips worth exploring based on individual requirements.